 As one of the most-performed living composers in the world, it’s intriguing that Jenkins’ most notable successes are two sacred works (The Armed Man and Requiem), both written this century against a background of widespread secularisation.
 This phenomenon could have been explored by the presenter, as could the historical context of Jenkins within the rich fabric of Welsh composers past and present.

-The past was very much to the fore in the first of the evening’s concerts where musicians from Bulgaria, Russia and Sweden brought a distinctly international flavour to Y Tabernacl, a former Welsh chapel blessed with an obliging acoustic.
+The past was very much to the fore in the first of the evening’s concerts of the Machynlleth Music Festival where musicians from Bulgaria, Russia and Sweden brought a distinctly international flavour to Y Tabernacl, a former Welsh chapel blessed with an obliging acoustic.
 Notwithstanding the disappointing and unexplained programme change where Sergei Prokofiev’s Five Melodies for Violin and Piano was substituted for Enescu’s marvellous Third Violin Sonata, the three soloists gave engaging performances.
 A modicum of compensation for the loss of the Enescu was gained by the unexpected, but welcome addition of Béla Bartók’s Rumanian Folk Dances given by pianist Plamena Mangova.
 This was a forthright and sharply focused account that underlined the work’s incisive rhythms and tangy colouring – a characterisation of power, yet subtlety too.

 On to Prokofiev’s Five Melodies Op.
 35b (originally cast as songs for soprano and piano), where violinist Natalia Lomeiko responded to its elegant lyricism and abrupt mood changes with a flawless technique and sweet upper register.
 The composer’s effortless and often quirky melodic invention found a natural executor in Lomeiko’s nuanced account with Mangova as an attentive and yielding accompanist.
 Less successful was the collaboration between her and Frans Helmerson in Frédéric Chopin’s Sonata in G minor for cello and piano, where its brilliant piano writing occasionally overwhelmed the soloist.
 One was in no doubt of the composer’s dramatic instincts in the outer movements, but it was the heart-easing Largo which drew the most eloquent tones from this cellist.